 AI Color Analysis: Find Your Perfect Color Palette in 2026

-Color analysis has existed since the 1980s when Carole Jackson published "Color Me Beautiful" and introduced the four-season system.
+Color analysis has existed since the 1980s, when Carole Jackson published Color Me Beautiful and introduced the four-season system.
 The concept is simple: certain colors harmonize with your natural coloring (skin, eyes, hair) while others clash.
-The right colors make you look vibrant, healthy, and polished.
+The right colors make you look vibrant and healthy.
 The wrong colors drain the life from your face.

 What AI color analysis delivers in 2026:

-- Instant results from a single selfie
+- Quick results from a single selfie

 - Consistent, algorithm-driven analysis free from human bias